 Short on sleep, but full of warm satisfaction at the thought of the kittens being safe, I scrolled back to the first message in our chain, finally having a chance to ponder this new personality descriptor that had been graciously but unsolicitedly bestowed upon me: “cat lady.”

 But in 2020, there weren’t many “other things in life” to keep me busy.
-When socialising was still out of the question due to COVID restrictions, I began taking long, solo walks around my neighbourhood.
-Initially, I saw this as an opportunity to be alone with my thoughts, but I soon realised that I wasn’t actually alone — there were a lot more cats than usual, triumphantly reclaiming the streets that had, until now, been overrun with cars and pedestrians.
+When socializing was still out of the question due to COVID restrictions, I began taking long, solo walks around my neighborhood.
+Initially, I saw this as an opportunity to be alone with my thoughts, but I soon realized that I wasn’t actually alone — there were a lot more cats than usual, triumphantly reclaiming the streets that had, until now, been overrun with cars and pedestrians.

 I did get some “cat lady” jokes, even from close friends, especially in conversations about romantic relationships.
 “Your ideal guy would probably just be a cat,” is a comment I’ve heard one too many times, and it bothered me.
 During the pandemic, I often responded to questions about whether I was dating at the moment by saying some version of, “My hands and heart are full with my work, my friends, and my cats.”
 But people reacted by chiding or teasing me; sometimes, I even felt pitied.
 It made me wonder if there was something wrong with me.
 At one point, I felt so unsure of myself that I downloaded a couple of dating apps, swiped, and had half-hearted conversations with some matches.
 I also — self-consciously — reduced the amount of cat content I was posting on social media, because the “cat lady”-adjacent compliments I received had started feeling like backhanded insults about my singledom.